MusEl-ConsAq/GRDM-CODM05_II-COME04/README.md

 4. Uso del nastro solo per registrare e distribuire i risultati

-Ma la svolta cruciale avvenne quando alcuni compositori — Cage in primis:
+Il cambio avvenne quando alcuni compositori — Cage in primis:

 > "More significant, some composers **discarded the tape medium as a musical premise** and explored the use of electronic devices, separately and in conjunction with acoustic instruments, as a component for live performance."[@mumma1975, 292]